Reclaiming my Wild Heart; Who am I really?

 I will always belong to and believe in myself first.”
 Brene Brown

-Almost anybody can learn to think or believe or know, but not a single human being can be taught to feel.
+“Almost anybody can learn to think, believe, or know, but not a single human being can be taught to feel.
 Why?
 Because whenever you think or you believe or you know, you’re a lot of other people: but the moment you feel, you’re nobody-but-yourself.
 To be nobody-but-yourself- in a world which is doing its best, night and day, to be like everybody else- means to fight the hardest battle which any human being can fight, and never stop fighting” EE Cummings.

-“To be yourself” is a battle worth fighting for.
-And only when we realize the battle is only with ourselves can we begin to heal.
+To be yourself is a battle worth fighting for.
+We begin to heal only when we realize the struggle is only with ourselves.
 A woman’s wild heart is boundless, ever-expanding, creative and untamed no matter how old our bodies are if we dare to claim it.
-Every single woman on the planet has the ability and courage to heal and find their wild again.
+Every woman on the planet has the ability and courage to heal and find their wild again.
 When we do the work, we show our daughters, granddaughters and other women the way.
 I have been so blessed to have met a few wild women.
-I see in them what is possible for other women and me at any age.
+I see in them what is possible for different women and me at any age.

 Cheryl Strayed “Wild”